vaclavrozhon/vaclavrozhon.github.io/research.md

 Clustering is one of the most basic tasks in statistics or machine learning.
 And the most basic way of doing it is $$k$$-means.
 There is an enormous theoretical literature on the $$k$$-means problem, but the algorithms are mostly not practical.
 In a series of papers with [Christoph Grunau](https://people.inf.ethz.ch/cgrunau/) and others, we analyzed the algorithms that *are* used in practice, and developed some new ones that seem to be practical.

-For example, we proved that if you use the $$k$$-means algorithm implemented in Sci-kit learn library, it always works!
+For example, we proved that the $$k$$-means algorithm implemented in the Scikit-learn library always works!
 By that I mean that the solution returned by the algorithm can never be too far from optimal.

 [
 ![outliers](/assets/images/outliers.png "Algorithms for k-means with outliers")